skuep/V0-DBM/README.md

 # V0-DBM
 This is a high-resolution *differential pulley system* belt mod for the Z-axis on Voron 0 with optional Kirigami Bed support.
 There are quite a lot of belt mods out there, but this one differs significantly in how the mechanical advantage is implemented to achieve the same (or better) gearing ratio (notice the lack of an 80T pulley).

 NOTE: This is an alpha version and heavy work in progress!
 Things are mostly tested and working, however there WILL be road bumps ahead and a Voron-style instruction manual is not available.
 Use the interactive 3D Model on Onshape below for assembly help.
+Please read this README carefully and in its entirety.

 [See at Onshape](https://cad.onshape.com/documents/652155fb16d5bfa4e40363ce/w/0de7fce5d378ec45beba7939/e/0d8c25df57177126b288434d?renderMode=0&uiState=625118011183de28f2984f7c) | [Demonstration Video](https://www.reddit.com/r/VORONDesign/comments/txs1nn/what_do_you_guys_think_of_a_differential_pulley/?sort=new)